Data linkage algebra, data linkage dynamics, and priority rewriting: Data Linkage Algebra

 Let $L$ and $L'$ be closed \DLA\ terms.
-Then the constants and operators of \DLA\ can be explained as follows: \begin{itemize} \item $\slink{s}{a}$ is the atomic data linkage that consists of a link via spot $s$ to atomic object $a$; \item $\pflink{a}{f}$ is the atomic data linkage that consists of a partial link from atomic object $a$ via field $f$; \item $\flink{a}{f}{b}$ is the atomic data linkage that consists of a link from atomic object~$a$ via field $f$ to atomic object $b$; \item $\valass{a}{n}$ is the atomic data linkage that consists of an association of the value~$n$ with atomic object $a$; \item $\emptydl$ is the data linkage that does not contain any atomic data linkage; \item $L \dlcom L'$ is the union of the data linkages $L$ and $L'$; \item $L \dlori L'$ differs from $L \dlcom L'$ as follows: \begin{itemize} \item if $L$ contains spot links via spot $s$ and $L'$ contains spot links via spot $s$, then the former links are overridden by the latter ones; \item if $L$ contains partial field links and/or field links from atomic object $a$ via field $f$ and $L'$ contains partial field links and/or field links from atomic object $a$ via field $f$, then the former partial field links and/or field links are overridden by the latter ones; \item if $L$ contains value associations with atomic object $a$ and $L'$ contains value associations with atomic object $a$, then the former value associations are overridden by the latter ones. \end{itemize} \end{itemize}
+Then the constants and operators of \DLA\ can be explained as follows: \begin{itemize} \item $\slink{s}{a}$ is the atomic data linkage that consists of a link via spot $s$ to atomic object $a$; \item $\pflink{a}{f}$ is the atomic data linkage that consists of a partial link from atomic object $a$ via field $f$; \item $\flink{a}{f}{b}$ is the atomic data linkage that consists of a link from atomic object~$a$ via field $f$ to atomic object $b$; \item $\valass{a}{n}$ is the atomic data linkage that consists of an association of the value~$n$ with atomic object $a$; \item $\emptydl$ is the data linkage that does not contain any atomic data linkage; \item $L \dlcom L'$ is the union of the data linkages $L$ and $L'$; \item $L \dlori L'$ differs from $L \dlcom L'$ as follows: \begin{itemize} \item if $L$ contains spot links via spot $s$ and $L'$ contains spot links via spot $s$, then the former links are overridden by the latter ones; [2] \item if $L$ contains partial field links and/or field links from atomic object $a$ via field $f$ and $L'$ contains partial field links and/or field links from atomic object $a$ via field $f$, then the former partial field links and/or field links are overridden by the latter ones; \item if $L$ contains value associations with atomic object $a$ and $L'$ contains value associations with atomic object $a$, then the former value associations are overridden by the latter ones. \end{itemize} \end{itemize}

-Following the introduction of \DLA, we will present a simple model of computation that bears on the use of dynamic data structures in programming. \DLA\ provides a notation that enables us to get a clear picture of computations in the context of that model.
+Following the introduction of \DLA, we will present a simple model of computation that pertains to the use of dynamic data structures in programming. \DLA\ provides a notation that enables us to get a clear picture of computations in the context of that model.

 The axioms of \DLA\ are given in Table~\ref{axioms-DLA}.

 In this table, $s$ and $t$ stand for arbitrary spots from $\Spot$, $f$ and $g$ stand for arbitrary fields from $\Field$, $a$, $b$, $c$ and $d$ stand for arbitrary atomic objects from $\AtObj$, and $n$ and $m$ stand for arbitrary values from $\Value$.